jmalicki/io-uring-sync/README.md

   --max-files-in-flight 2048 \
   --cpu-count 8

-# Preserve extended attributes and ACLs
+# Preserve all metadata (permissions, ownership, timestamps, xattr)
 io-uring-sync \
   --source /data \
   --destination /backup \
-  --preserve-xattr \
-  --preserve-acl
+  --preserve-metadata

 # Dry run to see what would be copied
 io-uring-sync \